 Article Contents:

-- Anatomy of a Staircase Railing: What Consists of What
+- Anatomy of a Stair Railing: What Consists of What

 - Posts – The Load-Bearing Skeleton of the System